The Allen Thomas Group Independent Insurance Agency

 With a BOP, you can get additional protection against losses resulting from theft, vandalism, and customer data breaches.

-In short, the main difference between a BOP and other commercial insurance policies is that it offers comprehensive protection in one convenient package at an affordable price point.
+In short, the main difference between a BOP and commercial insurance, such as general liability policy, is that it offers comprehensive protection in one convenient package at an affordable price point.

 It’s an ideal choice for small business owners looking to streamline their risk management strategy while maintaining adequate protection levels.